Retirement Calculator Reviews

 - You choose the inflation rate you want to use.

 - The monthly income in retirement is projected in both before tax and after-tax amounts.
 The monthly income in retirement is projected with inflation and without inflation.
-You can input number of years in retirement (essentially how long you think you will live once you have retired).
+You can input the number of years in retirement (essentially how long you think you will live once you have retired).

 Could Be a Pro or Con